ehackett/oval-bee/src/pages/index.md

     content: >-
       This is my space to document, and explain to myself, what I have learned and any thoughts I need to see written down.

+      This site was built using Stackbit, Gatsby and Netlify CMS.
+I dont profess to fully understand everything thats going on behind the curtain here, but I hope to learn as I go and eventually make this my own.
   - view_all_text: View All
     num_projects_displayed: 6
     section_id: latest-projects